 In September 1620.

-a small ship called the Mayflower left Plymouth, England, carrying 102 passengers – an assortment of religious separatists seeking a new home where they could freely practice thier faith and other individuals lured by promise of prosperity and land ownership in the “new World.”
+a small ship called the Mayflower left Plymouth, England, carrying 102 passengers – an assortment of religious separatists seeking a new home where they could freely practice their faith and other individuals lured by the promise of prosperity and land ownership in the “New World.”

-After a treacherous and unconfortable crossing that lasted 66 days, the dropped anchor near the tip of cap Cod, far north of their intended destination at the mouth of the Hudson River.
-One month later, the mayflower crossed Massachussetts Bay, where the Pilgrims, as the are now commonly know, began the work of establishing a village at Plymouth
+After a treacherous and uncomfortable crossing that lasted 66 days, they dropped anchor near the tip of Cap Cod, far north of their intended destination at the mouth of the Hudson River.
+One month later, the mayflower crossed Massachusetts Bay, where the Pilgrims, as they are now commonly known, began the work of establishing a village at Plymouth.

 *There’s no evidence that the Wampanoag people were even invited in the first place.
 An Account from the time said 90 members of the Wampanoag tribe were present and makes no mention of invitations.
 Some experts believe that these 90 men were an army, sent by Wampanoag leader Quasemquin at the sound of gunshots. (which turned out to be a part of the celebration)